pingswept/me30-website/content/notes/rpi-setup.md

 GPIO.setup(16, GPIO.OUT)   # like pinMode(16, OUTPUT)
 GPIO.output(16, GPIO.HIGH) # like digitalWrite(16, HIGH)
 ```
+You can save this as a file and then run it with `python3 name-of-the-file.py`, or you can paste in each line at a Python prompt if you want to play around with it.

 Here's another script that checks the state of a pin.